How are donor countries responding to COVID-19? Early analyses and trends to watch

 A rare window of opportunity for advocates to push for massive increases in global development spending is opening — but may close again once public interest fades again.

 Civil society groups around the world (for example in Spain, Sweden, Germany, Australia) are calling on governments to increase development funding by highlighting the importance of ODA in times of global crisis.
-And indeed, the urgency and universality of the COVID-19 crisis represents a crucial opportunity for pushing forward efforts to increase ODA funding.
+And indeed, the urgency and universality of the COVID-19 crisis represent a crucial opportunity for pushing forward efforts to increase ODA funding.
 The widespread current narrative to rally support for the international COVID-19 response — reflected in slogans such as “none of us are safe until all of us are safe” or “we will either beat the pandemic worldwide or not at all” — is a simple and strong rationale for donor countries to massively increase their investments in global development.

 To be effective, advocates should take immediate action over the coming weeks and months to leverage the window of opportunity granted by the current political attention to global issues.
 Citing other early examples of strong donor country response packages backed by fresh funding will be a key strategy to convince governments.
 For example, the German Development Minister recently requested for an additional €3.0 billion (US$3.3 billion) for the Ministry for Economic Cooperation and Development (BMZ) in 2020, representing almost 30% of its regular budget.
 However, time is of the essence: once economic and social lockdowns are lifted in donor countries themselves, political interest in scaling up global development budgets may fade again.